mrotskoff/workout-roulette/README.md

 1. Open the mobile app
 2. Select your preferences:
    - Total workout time (in minutes)
-   - Intensity level (low, medium, high)
+   - Exercise duration (in seconds)
+   - Rest time between exercises (in seconds)
    - Available equipment (none, dumbbells, resistance-bands, etc.)
 3. Tap "Generate Workout"
 4. Review your randomized workout
-5. Optionally save it to history
+5. Tap "Let's Go!" to start the workout with built-in timer

-### Managing Exercises (Admin)
+### Managing Exercises

-1. Open the admin interface in your browser
+1. Tap "Manage Exercises" on the home screen
 2. View all exercises with filtering options
-3. Click "Add New Exercise" to create exercises
+3. Tap "Add Exercise" to create new exercises
-4. Click the edit icon (✏️) to modify existing exercises
+4. Tap "Edit" to modify existing exercises
-5. Click the delete icon (🗑️) to remove exercises
+5. Tap "Delete" to remove exercises

 ## Exercise Categories